Can Tooth Decay Cause Acne?

 3. Tooth Decay: A Breeding Ground for Bacteria

-Tooth decay occurs when bad bacteria break down the enamel, leading to cavities and infections.
+Tooth decay occurs when harmful bacteria break down the enamel, the hard outer layer that protects the teeth.

-This process is often linked to poor dental hygiene, allowing bacteria to multiply and cause conditions like gingivitis, which is inflammation of the gums.
+This process is often linked to poor dental hygiene, which gives bacteria more time to grow and spread.

 4. Can Tooth Decay Cause Skin Problems?